Why The US Air Force Is Way Tougher Than People Think [PHOTOS]

 Other service members are often critical of the relative comfort and higher standard of living afforded to airmen and airwomen.

-But they’re no runt of the litter — the Air Force has the highest budget of the four branches, and its operational capabilities are robust and exciting.
+But they’re no runt of the litter — the Air Force has the highest budget of the four branches, and their operational capabilities are robust and exciting.

 In short, the Air Force is way tougher than you think.